matthew-chirgwin/kafka-java-vertx-starter/ui/src/ReactCustomHooks/useWebSocket/README.md

 the websocket allows), and the current status if the websocket.

 Details on the usage can be found below.
-Finally, a set of websocket states are also exported alongside the hook, under the name `WEBSOCKET`.
+Finally, a set of websocket states are also exported alongside the hook, under the name `STATUS`.

 ## Usage